Walter takes in the View

 OK, the bikers get to Daytona somehow but where do they stay and what do they do?
 The overhead banners strung across the street read "Daytona Beach Welcomes Bikers."
 If you're looking for a motel at the last minute, good luck.
 Hopefully, you've made your reservation a year in advance.
 Maybe you want to rough it at a campground.
 There are more than half-a-dozen.

 What do you do while at Daytona?
 You can consult the Calendar of Events for starters.
 You can ride The Loop.
 You can checkout the Vendors.
-Demo rides by Victory, H-D, Buell, and BMW are popular.
-You can also get your bike blessed at the "Blessing of the Bikes" sponsored by St. Paul's Catholic Church.
-There's the annual Harley-Davidson Parade.
-As you can see, Harley-Davidson is still King at Daytona.
+Demo rides by Victory, H-D, and other manufacturers (sometimes only announced at the last minute) are popular.
+You can also get your bike blessed at the "Blessing of the Bikes" sponsored by The Basilica of Saint Paul.
+You can get an App for your iPhone that displays Bike Week information.

 If you can't make it this year, you can still be a voyeur and see what's going on.
 Sometimes there is a Daytona Beach Internet TV Live Webcam that gives you views of the beach and the action on the streets.